peterthorsteinson/JS_Jupyter/GameOfLife_JS/index.md

 # Input binary file

-* sample1.gol is two bytes for number of rows and columns, followed by rows*columns bytes where 0 is a dead cell and 1 is a live cell.
+The binary input file named sample1.gol contains two leading bytes for the number of rows and columns respectively, followed by a sequence of rows*columns bytes where each byte is either a 0 for a dead cell or a 1 for a live cell.